vallahor/mktree/README.md

             file_b3.txt
             file_b1.txt
 ```
-Throws `Exception: The Directory b/ at line 3 has at least two files with same name.
+`Exception: The Directory b/ at line 3 has at least two files with same name.
 Name: file_b1.txt.
 First at line 4 and second one at line 7`

 # Examples